MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-qas.md

 **Q: When searching, does keyword matching for Q&As work the same as for bookmarks?**

-**A:**  For Q&As, only a basic level of keyword matching is supported and predominantly for keywords in English.
-Bookmarks support a more robust level of keyword matching.
-For bookmarks, a deep learning model is used to determine the similarity of different search keywords.
+**A:**  For Q&As, the **Automatically match similar keywords** feature is based on a dictionary of alternative keywords derived from Bing search logs.
+The dictionary mainly supports English.
+For bookmark answers, this feature uses a deep learning model to determine the similarity of different search keywords and provides a more robust level of keyword matching.